HashLips/hashlips_art_engine/README.md

 ### Generate GIF images from collection

-In order to export gifs based on the layers created, you just need to set the export on the `gif` object in the `src/config.js` file to `true`.
-You can also play around with the `repeat`, `quality` and the `delay` of the exported gif.
+To export gifs based on the layers created, you just need to set the export on the `gif` object in the `src/config.js` file to `true`.
+You can also play around with the `repeat`, `quality`, and the `delay` of the exported gif.

-Setting the `repeat: -1` will produce a one time render and `repeat: 0` will loop forever.
+Setting the `repeat: -1` will produce a one-time render and `repeat: 0` will loop forever.

 ```js
 const gif = {